inspec/inspec-aws/docs/resources/aws_route53resolver_resolver_rule_association.md

 `resolver_rule_association_id` _(required)_

+The ID of the Resolver rule association that you want to get information about.

-For additional information, see the [AWS documentation on AWS Route53Resolver Resolver Rule Association](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-athena-workgroup.html).
+For additional information, see the [AWS documentation on AWS Route53Resolver Resolver Rule Association](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-route53resolver-resolverruleassociation.html).

 ## Properties